Triple J Unearthed: Indigenous opportunities

 Becca Hatch won the Unearthed High Indigenous Initiative in 2017.

 As an extension of Unearthed High, the Indigenous Initiative commemorates the best First Nations artist.
 Notable past winners have included Aodhan (2019), Becca Hatch (2017) and Tia Gostelow (2016).
 The network also holds an annual competition open to Indigenous Australian artists, with the winner selected to play at the National Indigenous Music Awards.
 Past winners have included Thelma Plum, Baker Boy, Alice Skye and Dallas Woods.
 Unearthed has also run a number of First Nations specific competitions that has seen artists added to festivals such as First & Forever and Treaty Day Out.

-Festival lineup additions
+Concert lineup additions

 Triple J often holds competitions that see a winning Unearthed artist join a major music festival's lineup.
 In the past, winners have performed at Splendour in the Grass, Groovin' the Moo, Falls Festival, Big Day Out, Laneway Festival and A More Perfect Union.
+The station have also held contests to support international artists like Denzel Curry on their Australian tours.